-Lauren Midwinter has created work for major household names and luxury brands such as GAP, Red Bull, Marc Jacobs and Nars.
+Lauren Midwinter is a director living and working in London.
+She has created work for major household names and luxury brands such as GAP, Red Bull, Marc Jacobs and Nars.
 She has a passion for directing narrative film, especially drama, and works with documentary as well as video art.
 Her aim is always to create imaginative concepts that take you somewhere unexpected, turning the ordinary on it’s head.

 Her work has been screened at worldwide festivals, shown in art galleries, within international flagship stores and with major online publications.
 Lauren is in her element when working with talent thanks to her vocational training on the BA Directing course at Drama Centre London, Central St Martins.

 Lauren has experience in 3 directing worlds; theatre, film and commercials.
 This background gives her a unique skill set:

 The performer-centric approach of a director trained in theatre